Demnate: Public services

 Demnate has three hospitals and a diabetes center.
 One public hospital, one children's hospital and a TB prevention and treatment center.
 Some choose to travel to Marrakesh for major medical treatment.
 Although the hospitals are free, herbal and home remedies are common and hospital visits are for more extreme or chronic diseases.
 Tap water is treated and completely safe to drink.
 People are aware of E. coli and that all meat must be cooked thoroughly.
-Hand washing happens, but not regularly or correctly.

 As far as social institutions that work with the youth Demnate has three major facilities: the Youth Center, the Environmental Center, and the Women's Center.
 The Youth Center has an active theater group and computer classes, along with soccer.
 The environmental center has expositions on environmental concerns and takes kids on field trips to the natural land bride.